Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 - [SPLIT]
     Click this button to split the selected posting.
 The *Split posting* window is displayed, see [Split posting](#split-posting).

-[comment]: <> (check split posting vs. breakdown posting)

 - [TAKE OVER MARKED]
-    Click this button to post the marked payments in the system.
+    Click this button to post the marked transaction(s) in the system.

 - [HIDE MARKED]
-    Click this button to hide the marked payments.
+    Click this button to hide the marked transaction(s).

 - [SHOW MARKED]
-    Click this button to display the marked payments.
+    Click this button to display the marked transaction(s).

 - *Last retrieval*
+    Date and time of last data retrieval/import.

 - [LEARN FILE]
     Click this button to add ...
 The *Learn file* window is displayed, see [Learn file](#learn-file).

 - [CANCEL]
     Click this button to cancel retrieving the bank data All changes are rejected.
 The *Bank data synchronizing* window is closed.

-[comment]: <> (Check)

 ### Retrieve bank data